ash/raku-course/essentials/functions/exercises/interval-function/solution/index.md

 {% include menu.html %}

 In this function, a three-branch `if` construct is used.
-The first two branches have a Boolean test, but the third check is not needed as if the number did not pass either of the first two tests, it is negative.
+The first two branches have a Boolean test, but the third check is not needed as it is the only remaining option if the number did not pass either of the first two tests.

 ## Code